 The choice of a postcolonial adaptation that speaks to the Western canon as a case study is key for an examination of re-orientalism discourse.
 HF explicitly draws from Western frames of reference—a characteristic of re-orientalism—to speak to Western readers on their own terms.
-Besides, Shamsie’s novel explicitly plays with the “perceived expectations of western readers” regarding the representation of Orientalized “folk devils” post-9/11.
-Borrowing from Cohen’s (2002) foundational study on the emergence of Mods and Rockers and the “moral panics” surrounding these subcultures in the 1960s, this strategic production of Orientalized “folk devils” post-9/11 highlights the dangers posed by them to Western society, nurturing the “moral panics” of this era and pushing an agenda of increased state intrusion and surveillance of the foreigner/stranger.
+Borrowing from Stanley Cohen’s (2002) foundational study on the emergence of Mods and Rockers and the “moral panics” surrounding these subcultures in the 1960s, Shamsie’s novel explicitly plays with the expectations of her Western readers regarding Orientalized “folk devils” post-9/11.
+The strategic production of these “folk devils” highlights the dangers posed by foreigners/strangers to Western society, nurturing the “moral panics” of this era and pushing an agenda of increased state intrusion and surveillance.
 The banalization of a populist, anti-immigrant discourse positions Muslim communities, and particularly the Muslim male youth, in a space of Orientalist, radical difference to the West.

 Examining the impact of re-orientalist discursive strategies in terms of identity negotiations, we look at how 9/11 has created new oppressors, ready and even eager to oppress their own in an extremity of re-orientalism, in order to nail their colors to their mast and declare their allegiances to the dominant groups.
-As Heidemann notes, “The very fear of being labelled a ‘terrorist,’ or even a mere visit by FBI agents, would suffice to erupt fissures and fears within and amongst minorities by way of Orientalizing each other in order to confirm the dominant culture’s normative codes” (296).
+As Birte Heidemann notes, “The very fear of being labelled a ‘terrorist,’ or even a mere visit by FBI agents, would suffice to erupt fissures and fears within and amongst minorities by way of Orientalizing each other in order to confirm the dominant culture’s normative codes” (296).
 In this latest manifestation of Orientalist exploitation, Orientalism is forcing the already Orientalized to re-orientalism and thus deepen the fissures between self and other, to reaffirm the very binary of “good” Muslim and “bad” Muslim which has so discriminated against them.
 In what follows, we observe how in HF this Orientalizing of each other by Asians—a mutual Orientalizing which is tantamount to re-orientalism—is the backlash of a terrified community which has felt itself positioned ever more perilously on the edge of non-acceptance.
 Re-orientalism theory assists us thus in examining how it is not necessarily the preference of Asians, but the “choice” of those placed in such precarity of position that throwing each other overboard seems the only route left to survival.

 Where Is the Post-9/11 Novel?